VK6TT/Send-Data-via-RF-with-Cheap-RF-Modules/README.md

 My broad goal was a burst transmission of one to three bytes of data with long off periods.
 This required some maths to understand the tradeoff between battery life, data speed and preamble length.
 At present I am using a "pedestrian" data rate, (uS shown is measured):

-Preamble Pulse 5 units high to help RX adgusjt gain (560uS) Start pulse is 3 units low, 2 units high.
+Preamble Pulse 5 units high to help the RX adjust gain (560uS) Start pulse is 3 units low, 2 units high.
 (560uS)
 Zero is one unit low, one unit high,and (298uS)
 One is two units low, one unit high       (410uS)